milenav/react-tasty/server/README.md

-# yumradar-api
+# tasty-api
-The api for yum radar client project
+The api for tasty client project